HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 It is not just about the radiator’s material efficiency; how well does its design encourage efficient usage?
 Look for easy-to-use energy-saving features like a thermostat, remote control, timer, ability to program, and many others.
 Moreover, it is imperative that you can turn your devices off when you do not need them.
 Once again, a timer is particularly useful for ensuring your radiator does not consume an excessive amount of energy.

-How to get the most out of your new heater
+How to get the most out of your oil heater

 Heater companies do their best to offer turnkey warming solutions, but it’s up to you to use it properly.
 Otherwise, you run the risk of poor heating, high power bills, or even fire.
 Follow these tips to improve the efficiency and safety of your oil-filled heater.